0947005/w08-workshop/README.md

 ## Task: make sense of the data!

 Your task is to read the CSV file into a pandas dataframe, and to find interesting things in it.
 You can start a new .py script or a Jupyter notebook.
-Here are some suggestions:
+Here are some suggestions -- **you will probably only have time for one or two during the workshop, so pick one that you like!**

 - What is the average journey time and distance of bike trips on weekdays?
 What about weekends?
 - How many stations appear in the dataset?
 Which were the most common starting stations?
 Think about how to display/plot the results of your analysis.